cosmos/sdk-tutorials/hands-on-exercise/1-ignite-cli/6-play-game.md

     }
     ```

 It is conceivable to add more stateless checks.
-For instance to detect when playing out of wrong cells.
-After all, only half the cells are valid.
-Or to detect when moving not in a diagonal.
-These are all worthy checks, although they tend to detract from learning about Cosmos SDK.
+For instance, to detect when playing out of wrong cells; after all, only half the cells are valid.
+Or to detect when moves are not along a diagonal.
+These are all worthy checks, although they tend to distract from learning about Cosmos SDK.

 ## The move handling